itz-me-zappex/flux/README.md

 ## Possible questions
 ### How does that daemon work?
-- Daemon listens `xprop` which runs with `-root -spy` options to track `_NET_ACTIVE_WINDOW` and `_NET_CLIENT_LIST_STACKING` events, using window IDs it obtains PIDs, then reads info about processes from files in `/proc/<PID>` to compare it with identifiers in config file and if matching section appears, then it does specified in config file actions.
+- Daemon listens changes in `_NET_ACTIVE_WINDOW` and `_NET_CLIENT_LIST_STACKING` atoms, obtains window IDs and using those obtains PIDs, then reads info about processes from files in `/proc/<PID>` to compare it with identifiers in config file and if matching section appears, then it does specified in config file actions.

 ### Does that daemon reduce performance?
 - Daemon uses event-based algorithm to obtain info about windows and processes, when you switching between windows daemon consumes a bit CPU time and just chills out when you doing stuff in single window.
 Performance loss should not be noticeable even on weak systems.

 ### Which DE/WM/GPU daemon supports?
-- Daemon compatible with all EMHW-compatible X11 window managers (and desktop environments respectively) and does not depend on neither GPU nor driver version as it relies on X11 event system.
+- Daemon compatible with all X11 window managers (and desktop environments respectively) and does not depend on neither GPU nor driver version as it relies on X11 event system.

 ### May I get banned in game because of this daemon?
 - Nowadays, anti-cheats are pure garbage, developed by freaks without balls, and you may get banned even for a wrong click or sudden mouse movement, I am not even talking about bans because of broken libs provided with games by developers themselves.
 But daemon by its nature should not trigger anticheat, anyway, I am not responsible for your actions, so - use it carefully and do not write me if you get banned.